EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 Database caching
 ----------------

 Django can store its cached data in your database.
-This works best if you've got a fast, well-indexed database server.
+This works best if you\'ve got a fast, well-indexed database server.

 To use a database table as your cache backend: